SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

   - I am putting text in the message body to demonstrate sending data in the message body.
 However the replier is not going to use this data.
     ![Message Shape - sample data](img/MessageShape-sampleData.png)

-- Drag a Solace Connector Shape onto the canvas and configure to send a Request
+- Drag a Solace Connector Shape onto the canvas and configure it to send a Request

   1. Set the Connection to your Solace instance
   1. Configure the operation as below.